lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

 count to match the desired session count.
 However, this puts a burden on the Backend.AI scheduler.
 Therefore, it is recommended to terminate the model service if it is no longer needed.
-To terminate the model service, click on the trash icon in the Control tab.
+To terminate the model service, click on the 'trash' button in the Control column.
 A modal will appear asking for confirmation to terminate the model service.
 Clicking ``OK`` will terminate the model service.
 The terminated model service will be removed from the list of model services.